kimeguida/ProCare/README.md

 ```
 Outputs:
 - Matched points in the source and target cavities (aligned_2rh1_cavity.mol2, aligned_5d6l_cavity.mol2)
-- procare_scores_contribution.tsv: proportion of pharmacophoric features in matched points of the source cavity
+- procare_scores_contribution.tsv : proportion of pharmacophoric features in matched points of the source cavity

 Help:
 ``` bash